 Sticking with neutral, earthy tones is your best bet.
 Wearing bright distracting colors can clash with the location, while wearing more muted colors with balance will flow with anything.

 Not all neutrals work out- try to stay away from pinks/mauves/salmon colors as these take away from skin tones in photos.
 Often times, navy blues take away from skin tones as well.

 If you are having a hard time deciding on colors, you can NEVER go wrong with the very basic neutrals like white, and beige.
 They always photograph so well with any location, and any skin tone.

 Also steer clear of any logos or words on your shirts.

 Avoid big, crazy patterns.
 Simple patterns like the photo to the right (or below if you're on mobile), are great!
 Also, avoid pairing patterns.
 If one wears a pattern, the other should stick to a solid to keep things from being distracting.

-I LOVE when couples bring along hats, scarves, jewelry, or anything else that will add personality and interest to their photos!
+I LOVE when couples bring along hats, dainty jewelry, jean/denim jackets, or anything else that will add personality and interest to their photos!

 When most people think props - they think cheesy.
 Props don't have to be chalkboards, and wooden Mr & Mrs signs.
-They can be your truck, a blanket picnic, or even a champagne bottle that shoots confetti.
-Props are not a must, but if you have something you want to incorporate into your photos, I'm all for it!
+They can be your car/truck, champagne, flowers, etc. Props are not a must, but if you have something you want to incorporate into your photos, I'm all for it!

 Hair and Makeup

-Lastly, let's talk about hair and makeup.
 If you want to get your hair and makeup done by a pro - do it.
-I know a few of those too, if you need some help finding someone.
+A lot of brides do their trial bridal makeup before their engagement shoot.
+Some use a MUA for fun.
+If you need help finding one, I got you!
 However, I do not think it is necessary at all.
 Do what feels right for you!